mohamedmedhatnabil/travel/README.md

+You can View this website using this link https://mohamedmedhatnabil.github.io/travel/

-This website not a responsive design so please open it from laptop
+Note!
+This website is not a responsive design so please open it from laptop